GitTorre/ContainerObserver/README.md

     {
         public SampleNewObserver()
         {
-            //...
-Your impl.
+            //... impl.
         }

         public override async Task ObserveAsync(CancellationToken token)
         {
-            //...
-Your impl.
+            //... impl.
         }

         public override async Task ReportAsync(CancellationToken token)
         {
-            //...
-Your impl.
+            //... impl.
         }
     }
  }
 ```

-When you reference the FabricObserver nuget package, you will have access to
-all of the public code in FabricObserver.
+When you reference the FabricObserver nuget package, you will have access to all of the public code in FabricObserver.
 That is, you will have the same capabilities
 that all other observers have.
-The world is your oyster when it comes to creating your
-custom observer to do whatever the underlying platform affords.
+The world is your oyster when it comes to creating your custom observer to do whatever the underlying platform affords.

 ### Note: make sure you know if .NET Core 3.1 is installed on the target server.
 If it is not, then you must use the SelfContained package.
 This is very important.

 As you can see in this project, there are two key files:

-1. ContainerObserver implementation.
+1. ContainerObserver.cs.
-2. The IFabricObserverStartup implementation.
+2. ContainerObserverStartup.cs.

 For 2., it's designed to be a trivial - and required - implementation: